 - Paper Rolls or Plastic Rolls – 12 inch (used with 3M Easy Masker)

 - 400 / 320 / 240 Grit & 120 Grit * three stages of sanding and somewhere in that range but nothing less than 320 for the last coat

 - red and grey finishing pads * these are optional but sure do help with sanding details and washing

-Spray painting base cabinetry can be tricky, in fact its harder and more time consuming than painting the actual doors and drawers.
-The nature of task is difficult since the base cabinets have many intersecting points, corners and edges and most painting equipment wasn’t made to paint a 1/2 inch strip.
+Spray painting base cabinetry can be tricky, in fact, its harder and more time-consuming than painting the actual doors and drawers.
+The nature of the task is difficult since the base cabinets have many intersecting points, corners and edges and most painting equipment wasn’t made to paint a 1/2 inch strip.
 All this translates into the perfect setting for a lot paint sags and the occasional holiday (missing a spot).